Afnan-Sayed/CodeAlpha_NumberGuessingGame/README.md

 Players receive hints based on their performance, with additional hints unlocked as they progress.
 ### Input validation:
 The game ensures that players enter valid numerical inputs and provides prompts for invalid inputs.
+### Number of tries limit:
+Players have a limit of 10 tries to guess the number.
+Exceeding this limit results in a game over.
 ## How to Play
 1. Clone this repository to your local machine.
 2. Compile the main.cpp file using your preferred C++ compiler.